mattermost/docs/source/guides/administration.rst

 Self-Hosted Admin
 -----------------

-This section of the guide is for administrators of self-hosted Mattermost servers.
-If you are the administrator for a Mattermost Cloud workspace, please refer to the Cloud section of this page.
+This section of the guide is for admins of self-hosted Mattermost servers.
+If you're the admin for a Mattermost Cloud workspace, please refer to the Cloud section of this page.

 Self-Hosted Setup and Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^